mozilla/data-docs/src/concepts/segments.md

 data collected before the time period you're analyzing their behavior.

 User states are found as columns in the `clients_last_seen` dataset: the user state listed for a client on a `submission_date` is valid for that `submission_date` because it is computed only using behavioral data collected _before_ the `submission_date`.

+TODO: mention that user states are only really defined on days the user is active

 ### WAU and MAU